fsi-open/admin-bundle/UPGRADE-3.0.md

 and are accessing it's `options` property directly, you will need to switch to using a proper getter method (`hasOption`, `getOption` or `getOptions`), since it has been made [private](CHANGELOG-3.0.md#resolving-adminabstractelement-options-only-on-first-use).

+## Use GenericCRUDElement instead of AbstractCRUD

+Since [AbstractCRUD](Admin/CRUD/AbstractCRUD.php) was removed due to being deprecated, you will need to use [GenericCRUDElement](Admin/CRUD/GenericCRUDElement.php) instead, if you have been extending it.